abr/abr.github.io/_products/brainboard.md

     cases.
 ---

-The Nengo Brain Board implements a learning, spiking neural network that you can directly program from within Nengo.
+The Nengo Brain Board Bitstream implements a learning, spiking neural network that you can directly program from within Nengo.
 Use Nengo to build brains in hardware.

-The Brain Board software works on inexpensive off-the-shelf boards, which opens neuromorphics up to anyone.
+The Brain Board Bitstream works on inexpensive off-the-shelf boards, which opens neuromorphics up to anyone.
 Explore and exploit the advantages of neuromorphic computing in the classroom, the innovation lab, or your basement.